postgres-ai/postgres-howtos/0054_how_to_check_btree_indexes_for_corruption.md

 > journey – [subscribe](https://twitter.com/samokhvalov/), provide feedback, share!

-🥳🤩🎂🎉 It's my birthday, plus we've just soft-launched our [postgres.ai bot](https://twitter.com/samokhvalov/status/1726177412755677283) – so forgive me a far complete article this time.
+🥳🤩🎂🎉 It's my birthday, plus we've just soft-launched our [postgres.ai bot](https://twitter.com/samokhvalov/status/1726177412755677283) – so forgive me a far from being complete article this time.
 Nevertheless, I keep posting 😅

 There are many types of corruption.
 Some kinds of them can be identified by extension `amcheck`